greendani27/PI/README.md

 # PI
-Final project for multi-platform application development, Its an application to do raffles and its not over
+Final project for degree, Its an application to do raffles still in process